San Juan Mayor Carmen Yulín Cruz to co-chair Bernie Sanders 2020 campaign

 Cruz told NBC News in a telephone interview Thursday that she has working relationships with several of the senators who are running or may run.
 But she has been working with Sanders since 2016, “looking for a path for Puerto Rico.”

 “A lot of the things he’s been fighting for all his life I’ve been fighting for all my life,” Cruz said.
-“Things like let’s not put health before wealth.”
+“Things like let’s not put wealth before health.”

 She also named Sanders' efforts on education, collective bargaining, the rights of people in the LGBTQ and transgender communities, and other issues.